 (PORT MORESBY – RABAUL)

-Explore beautiful Rabaul, once dubbed “The Pearl of the Pacific,” on this fantastic short tour.
+Get off the beaten Kokoda Trail trek and explore beautiful Rabaul, once dubbed “The Pearl of the Pacific,” on this fantastic short tour.
 This volcanic province which hugs the “Ring of Fire” is famed for its vibrant mask culture and rich WW2 history.
 Rabaul was the first Australian territory to come under attack from the Japanese on 22 January 1942 which cost many lives.
-Begin your trip in Port Moresby with a tour of Bomana War Cemetery, McDonald’s Corner, Owers’ Corner and the city.
-At the finish, stop at Port Moresby Nature Park to view many exotic and rare flora and fauna, many native to Papua New Guinea, before returning to your hotel.
-At the crack of dawn, grab your bags and head for the airport to catch your plane to Rabaul.

-You check-in at your hotel upon arriving then you’re off for a bit of sightseeing around Rabaul and the Matupit area.
-On the tour, you get to catch a glimpse of Mt Tavuvur from a relatively safe distance, view hot springs still spewing steam from the hot molten magma, and see how the locals farm megapode eggs to make ends meet.
-On the way back to the hotel, we stop at the Rabaul Volcanic Observatory so you can take in the great view of Simpson Harbour.
-The next day, you tour areas of military significance from the two world wars which include the Lark Force and Montivideo Maru memorial, Bitapaka war cemetery, Kokopo war museum, and Japanese tunnels, caves, and installations before calling it a day.
-The second last day is spent to full measure with more sightseeing, snorkelling and diving around Rabaul.
-You get to partake in a traditional supper called Aigir prepared by the locals to conclude what has been a day well spent before returning to the luxury confines of your hotel.
-On the final and last day, say goodbye to Rabaul for your trip home.
+In Rabaul, quickly check-in at your hotel in Kokopo town on your arrival then you’re off for a bit of sightseeing around Rabaul and the Matupit area.
+Catch a glimpse of the Mt Tavuvur volcano from a relatively safe distance, then view hot springs still spewing up steam from its hot molten magma.
+Around the volcanoe, you’ll also get to see how the locals farm megapode eggs incubated by wild fowls, a popular local delicacy.
+Take a stop on the way back to Kokopo at the Rabaul Volcanic Observatory to catch a glimpse of beautiful Simpson Harbour.
+After a night at the hotel, tour areas of military significance from the two world wars, which includes the Lark Force and Montivideo Maru memorials, Bitapaka war cemetery, Kokopo war museum, Japanese tunnels, and war installations before calling it a day.
+The second last day is spent to full measure with a bit more sightseeing, snorkelling and diving in the morning then you you’re off to the experience the famous Rabaul Mask Festival in the evening.
+You leave the next day for Port Moresby and on to the rest of your travels.

 |DEPARTURE LOCATION||Port Moresby.|